o3de/o3de.org/content/docs/user-guide/features/components/reference/shape/polygon-prism-shape.md

 date: 2021-03-05
 ---

+{{< preview-migrated >}}

 The **Polygon Prism Shape** component creates a transparent cuboid volume.
 The prism shape is defined by points that lie on the local XY plane.
 The point positions create identical parallel planes that are separated by a height value, and are connected by edges at right angles.
 The Polygon Prism Shape can be defined using the component's **Height** property and **Edit** functionality.
 Polygon Prism Shapes can have three or more sides that do not self-intersect.
 The Polygon Prism Shape component is not a mesh, but rather a helper geometry that can be used to define volumes for area lights, AI, shape gradients, audio, vegetation, PhysX, and any application that can utilize the Shape EBus.
-For more information on using Shape components, see [Shape components](/docs/user-guide/features/components/reference/shape/intro.md).
+For more information on using Shape components, see [Shape components](/docs/user-guide/features/components/reference/shape/_index.md).

 ## Provider ##